 Without Him I am nothing.
 He is my everything.

 11. I have a passion for Africa

-My husband and I are passionate about changing lives in Africa through knowledge, enterprise, ideas and resources.
+My husband and I are passionate about changing lives in Africa through knowledge and enterprise

 We desire to grow people’s dreams, meet needs and connect these dreams and needs to resources.

 (Would you please pray for us?
 Pray for God’s direction, connections and favor as we seek partnerships and funding for some projects in Kenya)